1831 Bristol riots: Preceding days

 The Bristol under-sheriff had command of only 100 constables and estimated that at least 300 would be required to deal with the anticipated size of the protests against Wetherell.
 Herapath refused to allow BPU members to be enlisted as special constables and there were few volunteers from the middle class who were traditionally called upon to provide this service.
 The magistrates managed to enlist 119 volunteers, but many of these were of known violent tendencies.
 Despite having the power to do so the magistrates did not order the yeomanry or half-pay and retired army personnel to be called up.
 They did, however, clear weapons from the city's gun smiths in case of looting.

 The city magistrates requested British Army troops be sent to help with any disorder.
 The government was reluctant to send any, knowing that it would be unpopular with the public, but eventually the Home Secretary William Lamb, 2nd Viscount Melbourne authorised the deployment of a force of 93 soldiers to be only used in the case of an "absolute emergency".
 These were a mix of men from the 14th Light Dragoons and the 3rd Dragoon Guards.
 The 14th were unpopular in Bristol as they had recently been involved in the suppression of disorder in the West Country, where they had earned the nickname the "Bloody Blues".

 During the course of the riots men of this regiment, recognisable in their distinctive blue uniforms, would be jeered by the crowd while those of the 3rd, a regiment based locally, were cheered.
-Lieutenant-Colonel Thomas Brereton was commander of the 3rd Dragoon Guards and led the military response to the riots.
+Lieutenant-Colonel Thomas Brereton was inspecting field officer for the Bristol recruiting district and led the military response to the riots.
 He was a supporter of reform and, after the riots, would be accused of having sympathies with the mob.